 job that comes your way.
 UX design is one of the hottest tech jobs around today, but you need to have a competitive portfolio if you want to compete for the best gigs.
 If you have a solid senior UX designer portfolio, you stand out from the pack.
-Your portfolio can make or break your UX coding career.
+Your portfolio from UX design bootcamp can make or break your UX coding career.

 Our guide is here to help you find the ideal projects for your portfolio.
 With our help, you’ll be able to whip your job hunt into shape and start calling the shots.
 We show you projects that you can do to demonstrate your advanced skills and make you a more desirable candidate.
 Before long, you’ll be fighting off job offers and enjoying high pay and rewarding challenges.
 Sounds fun, right?
 Then let’s get to it.